colurw/chess_NN_webapp/README.md

 current board image and relevant messages.  <br><br>
-Form data from the browser are sent back to views.py as POST requests, converted into tensors, then passed to ensemble_solver(), which returns a tensor representing the move to be played in response.  <br><br>
+Form data from the browser are sent back to views.py as POST requests, converted into tensors, then passed to ensemble_solver(), which returns a tensor representing the board-state with the AI response applied.  <br><br>
-This tensor is converted by local_chess_tools.py into an image of the next board state, which can be sent as a base64 string back to the browser. <br><br>
+This tensor is converted by local_chess_tools.py into an image, which can be sent as a base-64 string back to the browser. <br><br>
 As the original training data did not include early-game board states, the user had to select one of four fully-developed opening options.
 The latest update can handle both player's castling moves, which allows a model trained on whole-game data to be added to the ensemble.